-More detail on the assumptions behind each measure is available in Appendix A.
+More detail on the assumptions behind each measure is available in Appendix A. Please note that this set of measures is not exhaustive and the City anticipates that additional reduction opportunities will be identified.

 - On-site solar PV (not including large scale RECs)

 - 6 Star Commitment Agreement

 - Restaurants Lighting Upgrades

 - Restaurants Water Upgrades